-- Personal identification.
-Depending on the lender, this may be your Australian driver’s license, passport or proof of age card.
-You’ll either need to copy your ID and fax it over to the lender, or scan it and attach the digital file to your application.
+Personal identification.
+Depending on the lender, this may be your Australian driver’s licence, passport or proof of age card.
+You’ll either need to copy your ID and fax it over to the lender or scan it and attach the digital file to your application.

-Are self-employed loans more expensive that standard personal loans?
+Are self-employed loans more expensive than standard personal loans?

 How can I compare my options?